MicrosoftDocs/well-architected/well-architected/services/data/azure-sql-database-well-architected-framework.md

 # Azure Well-Architected Framework review - Azure SQL Database

 [Azure SQL Database](/azure/azure-sql/database/sql-database-paas-overview) is a fully managed platform as a service (PaaS) database engine that handles most of the database management functions without user involvement.
-Management functions include upgrades, patches, backups,and monitoring.
+Management functions include upgrades, patches, backups, and monitoring.

 The single database resource type creates a database in Azure SQL Database with its own set of resources and is managed via a [logical server](/azure/azure-sql/database/logical-servers).
 You can choose between the [DTU-based purchasing model](/azure/azure-sql/database/service-tiers-dtu) or [vCore-based purchasing model](/azure/azure-sql/database/service-tiers-vcore).
 You can create multiple databases in a single resource pool, with [elastic pools](/azure/azure-sql/database/elastic-pool-overview).